kumo-js/kumo/README.md

 # Kumo

+**(UNDER DEVELOPMENT)**

-Kumo, Japanese for "cloud", is a language agnostic tool for deploying stacks to AWS.
+Kumo, Japanese for cloud, is a language agnostic tool for deploying stacks to AWS.

 In it's most basic form, Kumo is a command line runner ...